 The two government-wide statements report the Town's net position and how they have changed.
-Net position are the difference between the Town's total assets and total liabilities.
+Net position are the difference between the Town's total assets and deferred outflows of resources and total liabilities and deferred inflows of resources.
 Measuring net position is one way to gauge the Town's financial condition.